 - Material handling rates for freight more than 25 lb are determined by when freight arrives, within or outside the posted date range.
 Posted date ranges can be found on the show's ordering site on the Important Dates and Deadlines page under Show Information.

-- All freight less than 25 lb per shipment is billed at the flat rate.
+- All freight less than 25 lb per shipment is billed at a flat rate.

 - For UPS, FedEx, DHL, and Amazon shipments, billing will be determined by the weight designated by the shipping carrier on labels or bills of lading.